VAlgoLang/valgolang.github.io/source/python_library.rst

 * ``text_weight`` - weight of the text label *[Optional - defaults to* ``NORMAL`` *]*
 * ``font`` - font of the text label *[Optional - defaults to* ``"Times New Roman"`` *]*

-To add an additional element, create it, and group it with the VGroup.
+To add an additional element, create it, and group it with the ``VGroup``.
 To change the default position of the label and the distance between the label and the line, change ``DOWN`` and ``SMALL_BUFF`` respectively.

 Rectangle Block